 - Arrange for a wind-down period of time before bed to calm your mind and body.

-- For best results, remove electronics from your bedroom.
+- For best results, remove electronics from your bedroom and avoid all screens for one hour before you go to sleep.
 TVs, phones, tablets and computers all can disrupt your sleep.

-If you feel tired all the time or have trouble staying awake in meetings or at other times during the day, talk to your doctor.
-He or she can help you pinpoint the cause and find a way to treat it.
+If you feel tired all the time or have trouble staying awake in meetings or at other times during the day, talk to your healthcare provider.
+They can help you pinpoint the cause and find a way to treat it.